otrv4/otrv4/otrv4.md

 To validate a user profile, you must:

 * [Verify that the user profile signature is valid](#verify-a-user-profile-signature)
-* Verify that the user profile is not expired
+* Verify that the user profile has not expired
 * Verify that the `Versions` field contains the character "4"
 * Validate that the public shared prekey is on the curve Ed448.
 See [Verifying a point on curve](#verifying-a-point-on-curve) section for details.